-What is Cinque Terre and why visit it
+What is Cinque Terre and Why Visit It

 Cinque Terre is a small but very picturesque coastal area in Italy.
 If translated literally it means five lands.
 Cinque Terre comprises of five picturesque villages: Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.

 Where is Cinque Terre

-- Rome to Cinque Terre: +-400km (250 miles), 4,5 h by car and about 4h by train.
+- Rome to Cinque Terre: +-400km (250 miles), 4,5 hours by car and about 4 hours by train.

-- Milan to Cinque Terre: +-200km (125 miles), 2,5 h by car and about 3-4 h by train.
+- Milan to Cinque Terre: +-200km (125 miles), 2,5 hours by car and about 3-4 hours by train.

-- Florence to Cinque Terre: +-150km (95 miles), 1h45 by car and about 2,5 h by train.
+- Florence to Cinque Terre: +-150km (95 miles), 1h45 by car and about 2,5 hours by train.

-What is the nearest airport to Cinque Terre
+What is the Nearest Airport to Cinque Terre

 The nearest airports for Cinque Terre are in Pisa and Genoa.
 Also Milan and Florence can be good options, especially if you consider renting a car and discovering the other areas as well.